Hamilton-Green solver for the forward and adjoint problems in photoacoustic tomography: High frequency approximate solution to the wave equation

 \subsubsection{Shadow regions}

-In geometrical optics a shadow region is defined with respect to a point $x_0 \in \Omega$.
+In geometrical optics a shadow region is defined with respect to a point (here we choose $x_0 \not\in \Omega$).
 A shadow region is a subset of the domain $\Omega_{x_0}^S \subset \Omega$ which cannot be reached along any ray trajectory originating from $x_0$, in other words we cannot ``illuminate'' it with rays shot from $x_0$.
 Consequently, any pressure propagating from a shadow region will not affect the pressure at the sensor located at $x_0$ when using the Hamilton-Green solver.

-Therefore, in the sequel with assume that the domain $\Omega$ is \textit{simple}, that is for any two points in the domain $x\neq y \in \Omega$ there exists at least one ray trajectory from $x$ to $y$.
-Due to relatively small variation of the sound speed in soft tissue, with a high probability a domain in a typical PAT experiment will be simple.
-However, in the numerical simulations the issue can become more subtle.
+\rB{Therefore, in the sequel we assume that the sound speed $c(x)$ in $\Omega$ is \textit{non-trapping} \cite{kuchment2011mathematics}, that is for any phase space point $(x_0, p_0)$ there exists a finite time $T$ such that the ray $x(t, x_0)$ with shooting angle $p_0$, satisfies $x(t, x_0) \notin \Omega\, \; \forall T > t$.
+Due to relatively small variation of the sound speed in soft tissue, with a high probability a domain in a typical PAT experiment will be non-trapping.} However, in the numerical simulations the issue can become more subtle.
 Even in absence of a shadow region there can be a region with only few rays.
 Such low penetration region can in turn become an effective numerical shadow region, when we cannot illuminate it with rays given a fixed numerical precision.
 In such case, adaptive techniques should be deployed to ensure that all the domain is covered with rays sufficiently densely.
 Such methods could employ inserting new rays into the cone if divergence is observed.
 For inspirational ideas we refer to the literature on wavefront tracking methods \cite{sethian1996fast,sethian1999fast,vinje1993traveltime}.
 It is not immediately clear how adaptive methods can be implemented maintaining the efficiency of the one shot methods discussed here and a detailed study will be subject of future research.

 \dontshow{ A shadow region with respect to a point $x_0 \in \Omega$ is a subset of $\Omega$ where we find no rays coming from $x_0$.
 In other words, we cannot "illuminate" it using the trajectories shot from $x_0$.
 Any pressure propagating from a shadow region will not affect the pressure time series recorded at a sensor at $x_0$ using the Hamilton-Green solver, leading to an error.
 To mitigate this, we assume that the domain $\Omega$ is \textit{simple}, this is that for any $x\neq y \in \Omega$ there is at least a ray traveling from $x$ to $y$.
 A typical domain encountered in PAT is simple due to the physical properties of the biological tissue.
 However, in the numerical simulations the issue becomes more subtle. \begin{definition} For an initial point $x_0$, we call an open set $S_\varepsilon \subset \Omega$ \textit{an $\varepsilon$-shadow region from $x_0$}, iff for any given pair of rays $x(t), x'(t)$ with initial conditions $(x_0, p_0)$ and $(x_0, p'_0)$ such that $\|p_0 - p'_0\| > \eta\varepsilon$ and $\|p_0\| = \|p'_0\| = \eta$ one of the following holds